covee-studio/wikinote/README.md

 # Wikinote

-A RedNote-style masonry feed for discovering content from multiple sources.
-Inspired by [IsaacGemal/wikitok](https://github.com/IsaacGemal/wikitok), enhanced with a waterfall layout suited for web browsing and support for multiple content sources.
+A RedNote-style masonry feed for discovering content from multiple open sources.
+Inspired by [IsaacGemal/wikitok](https://github.com/IsaacGemal/wikitok), enhanced with a waterfall layout suited for web browsing.

+All built-in sources use fully public APIs — no OAuth, no backend proxy, no token required to get started.

 ## Features

 - Masonry waterfall layout for comfortable web browsing
-- Three content sources: Wikipedia, Hacker News, and self-hosted Memos
+- Three content sources out of the box: Wikipedia, Hacker News, and self-hosted Memos
 - 14 languages for Wikipedia (English, Spanish, French, German, Chinese, Japanese, and more)
 - Article and story cards with images, titles, and excerpts
 - Share articles or copy links